Ramaleela: Release

 Ramaleela's release was delayed on account of actor Dileep's arrest for conspiracy to kidnap and attempt to rape of actress Bhavana.
 Despite calls for a boycott, the film released in India on 28 September 2017.
 It released across 129 screens in Kerala.

 Box office

 The film collected ₹55 crore at the box office.
+The film was a major commercial success and was the highest grossing Malayalam movie of the year.